RYA Day Skipper practical

 Why take this course with Sunsail?

 The Sunsail RYA Day Skipper practical course will enable you to skipper a yacht by day in familiar waters.
-You will gain the qualifications and experience needed to set sail on board your own yacht, on a yacht charter or flotilla holiday to many of our breathtaking worldwide destinations.
+You will gain the qualifications and experience needed to set sail on board your own yacht, on a yacht charter or flotilla vacation to many of our breathtaking worldwide destinations.

 Following the five-day Day Skipper practical course you'll have experience of deck work, navigation and passage making, as well as the confidence to skipper under sail and power.